All Collections

 Unlike starting point templates, only the content in the default content section of classic templates is editable in the email editor.

-You'll need to use the visual email template editor to customize all other aspects of your classic template, such as its header and footer.
+You'll need to use the visual email template editor to customize these other parts of your classic template.
 These changes will then apply to all emails that use the same classic template (except those that have already been sent).

 How to create a custom classic template